 Mahmoud Adda Djeffal specialises in Applied Linguistics and Literary Studies .
 He is available by appointment.

 James Lewington specialises in Music, Media, and Performance Engineering.
 He is available by appointment.

 Cathal Histon specialises in English and Digital Culture.
 He is available by appointment.

-Sophie is the current Co-operative Administrative Assistant in the Regional Writing Centre.
-She is in her third year of a BSC in Psychology.The main responsibilities of the co-op student will be as follows:
+Natasha is the current Co-operative Administrative Assistant in the Regional Writing Centre.
+She is in her second year of a BA in English and Sociology.The main responsibilities of the co-op student are as follows: